hmmdeif/thoughtpad/README.md

     * partials - for reusable dynamic content
     * config.js - an object that contains all metadata for the content
 * out - the compiled sites split by their domain name
-* admin - a shared area for all domains to manage content

 ## License